kasteion/kasteion/README.md

+# Welcome!

-👋 Hi, I’m @kasteion a software engineer with a decade of experience, powering small to medium-sized businesses with robust solutions.
+👋 Hi, I’m Fredy Castellón a software engineer with a decade of experience, powering small to medium-sized businesses with robust solutions.

     ⚡️ Full stack developer with experience with experience in Node, Golang, C#, React, and React Native.

     ⚡️ Reliability and thorough testing are my non negotiables.

     ⚡️ A team player who sparks success through clear communication.

     ⚡️ Always charging ahead, embracing new trends, and electrifying the industry.

     ⚡️ Versatile in infrastructure and project roles, ready to amplify your software development journey.

 📫 You can reach me at: